FabrizioDeFiore/AI-Training-Python-Unity-Visual-Environment/README.md

 The developer's primary interaction with the codebase involves two key areas.
 Within the Python script, modifications can be made to the section responsible for selecting the data to be transmitted.
 Additionally, the format of the data can be adjusted if necessary to ensure compatibility with the trained model being employed.
 On the Unity side, the developer can focus on customizing the object manipulation logic within the C# code.
 This customization allows for tailoring the behavior of the object based on the specific needs of the project, including the names and quantities of the data elements being received.

-## EnergAI: Smart water grid project implementation
+## EnergAI Smart water grid project implementation

 Following the development of the core environment, the next stage involved adapting the basic template to represent a more intricate scenario.
 This scenario aimed to visualize an AI training process relevant to a project undertaken by a colleague.
 Her project focused on training a model to work with temperature and steam data.
 To facilitate this, I constructed a virtual chemistry lab environment.
 The environment featured four glass thermometers, each representing a crucial data value for visualization.
 The filling level of each thermometer scaled dynamically based on the received data.
 Additionally, text boxes were implemented to display the corresponding data name and its associated value.
 Data transmission occurred in a row-by-row manner, iterating through a CSV file and sending each row sequentially.